-QR Code scavenger hunt without an app: Stepwise Guide
+Digital QR Code Scavenger Hunt without an app: How-to Guide

 To show you how simple this is, let’s take an example.

-Say, the object you want to be found is a red axe.
+Say, the object you want participants to find is a red ax.
 Find the best image online and open the generator.

 Choose Plain Text QR Code as the QR code type

 Next, type in the next clue for example “Purple Flower”

 Upload the image as logo by clicking on ‘Upload Logo’

 Download the QR code

 How the QR Code Scavenger hunt will work: